Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 The reasoning for brush choice may be traced back to how brushes operate.
 Narrow end brushes will flare out when operated at a fast pace on a flat surface.
 As a result, the wire tips do not make direct contact with the surface and perform inadequately.
 Cup brushes feature a wire design that flares only slightly at the proper RPM, which makes them effective in cleaning surfaces.
 When using an end brush in the same circumstance, the wires will flare out greatly and reduce the effectiveness of cleaning.

-Wheel or brush diameters are determined by the application's surface feet per minute (SFPM) requirements and the sizes of the power tools that are available.
-In reality, the diameter variable and the speed SFPM requirements are intertwined.
+The diameter of wheel or brush brushes is influenced by the surface feet per minute (SFPM) needed for the application and the size of the available power tools.
+In practice, the choice of diameter and the required SFPM are closely related.

 Wire Diameter